 The IRS prohibits any type of derivative trading that involves unlimited or indefinite risk, such as issuing short calls or differential ratios.
 Collectibles such as works of art, carpets, antiques, metals, gems, stamps, coins and alcoholic beverages cannot be held in these accounts.
 The IRS doesn't have a list of “approved investments” for self-managed IRAs, but what it does have is a list of types of investments, transactions, and prohibited situations where you don't want your IRA to participate.
 Investments that aren't allowed in an IRA are types of investments that you won't be able to complete with the money in your IRA.

+However, gold is one of the few investments that can be held in an IRA, and a Gold IRA rollovers guide can provide you with the information you need to make the best decision for your retirement savings.
 Prohibited transactions are actions that cannot be completed with this account.
 This includes things like sending you cash from your IRA, using it as collateral for a bank loan, buying property with it, etc. While Congress imposed strict prohibitions on some IRA investments (for example, in insurance), it did not pay the same attention to other asset classifications.
 The basic investment vehicle for each of these plans is an IRA, and investment restrictions apply equally to all types of IRAs.

 With the exception of American deposit receipts (ADRs) and nationally sponsored mutual funds that make investments abroad, IRA account owners must restrict investments to the continental United States.
 The IRA law doesn't prohibit investing in real estate, but trustees aren't required to offer real estate as an option.
 These are debt issues that have received credit ratings below investment grade, which may reflect short-term risk or serious long-term financial problems in a company or a sovereign state.
 Any repair, improvement, or maintenance must be done by a remunerated, non-disqualified person to avoid any unfair advantage for your IRA investments.